EugenMayer/lb-benchmarks/README.md

 Open a PR and add a different backend/client for comparison anytime, happy to see those compared.

-Spoiler: It seems like Envoy beats everything - actually by a good margin.
+Spoiler: It seems like Envoy beats everything - actually by a good margin in the whoami

 # Usage